readium/kotlin-toolkit/docs/guides/navigator-settings.md

 #### Inactive settings

 A setting can be inactive if its activation conditions are not met in a set of preferences.
-For example, with the EPUB navigator the word spacing setting requires the publisher styles to be disabled to take effect.

 The Navigator will ignore inactive settings when refreshing its presentation.
+For instance with the EPUB navigator, the word spacing setting requires the publisher styles to be disabled to take effect.

 You can check if a setting is active with: